goastian/midori-desktop/docs/bug-mgmt/policies/triage-bugzilla.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Bugs in Firefox::General are fitted with Bug Bug’s model to see if
-there’s another component with a high liklihood of fit, and if a
+there’s another component with a high likelihood of fit, and if a
 threshold confidence is achieved, the bug is moved to that component.

 Members of the community also review bugs in this component and try to